yar-votes/yar-votes.github.io/2022-11/index.md

 * Prop 27: NO, not even casino tribes want this
 * Prop 28: YES, always money for public schools.
 * Prop 29: YES, better for patients than 2020's prop 23 was
-* Prop 30: IDK
+* Prop 30: YES, fuck lyft but EV infra needs to happen
-* Prop 31: YES, fuck tobacco.
+* Prop 31: YES, flavored tobacco is bad

 # Alameda County
 * DA: Price